 LinkedIn is the top social network for CEOs and investing in their LinkedIn presence starting with profile building for all C level executives can offer a competitive advantage while growing brand value.
 The real bonus comes from humanizing the brand when the CEO and executives show up.
 People buy from people first and brands second, so when CEO’s become more visible they can often become more likable along with building trust.

-These leaders may be well-known but that does not mean the leadership at your company cannot grow their LinkedIn presence and gain a competitive advantage, drive innovation and build personal brand.
+A few of these leaders may be well-known but that does not mean the leadership at your company cannot grow their LinkedIn presence and gain a competitive advantage, drive innovation and build a personal brand.
 Developing corporate brand awareness is doable by showing up on the #1 social platform for professionals in the world.
-We all have a career story including CEOs and with the trend for company’s to be more transparent, LinkedIn offers the most professional of social platforms to build brand awareness, share valued content and engage with employees, prospects and stakeholders.
+We all have a career story including CEOs and with the trend for company’s to be more transparent, LinkedIn offers the most professional of social platforms to build brand awareness, share valued content and engage with employees, prospects, and stakeholders.

 What CEO has time for LinkedIn or any other social platform?
 Fair enough question and concern.
 With the help of your marketing or communications department, they can assist the CEO by monitoring their invitations, posting company content as status updates or engage on the company page.
 These tasks can be delegated rather than the CEO remaining invisible.
 Being invisible simply sends the opposite message.

 If your company does not have a communications professional to assist, consider training an administrative assistant, marketing or social media staff to assist.
 There are too many benefits to not show up on this platform.